By Jonty Yamisha

 Whether you are anxious due to self-consciousness or recall issues doesn’t matter all that much.
 The result is the same: difficulty in speaking.

 Fortunately, there are a few tricks you can use to get yourself unstuck.
-In the short term, these tactics can temporarily overcome your speaking anxiety.
-In the long term, they allow you to avoid speaking anxiety altogether and become comfortable speaking your new language.
+In the short term, these tactics can temporarily overcome your foreign language speaking anxiety.
+In the long term, they allow you to avoid foreign language anxiety altogether and become comfortable speaking your new language.

 When engaging with native speakers, language learners tend to give very short “yes” or “no” answers.
 If you’ve ever tried learning a new language, I’m sure you’ve experienced something like this: